About Me

 Monday, November 07, 2011

-Learn Tulu Online : Part 7 - Learning through Tulu Songs, Dramas and Movies
+Learn Tulu Online : Part 7 - Learning through Tulu Songs, Movies and Celebrity Talks!

 Learning a language can be fun.
 Listening to songs, watching plays/movies of the particular language help us learn faster since in doing so we not only learn the tongue but also enjoy the performance.
 Also, one can learn the pronunciation of words and the accent.
 Isn't it the way we learnt Hindi apart from the lessons at school?
 Well, now I present to you clippings of some of the well known songs, movies and plays in Tulu.
 Hope you enjoy these videos and pick up Tulu quickly!
 Also, I would like to add the video of Aishwarya Rai speaking in her mother tongue Tulu, which should serve as an inspiration to those who want to learn Tulu!